 International Medical Corps works to discourage attitudes and behaviors that contribute to protection incidents in Afghanistan.
-We also use targeted social- and behavior-change activities, such as community dialogues and awareness sessions about protection and other issues-including mother and child health, vaccination and human rights-to achieve this goal and reduce the stigma surrounding survivors.
+We also use targeted social- and behavior-change activities, such as community dialogues and awareness sessions, about protection and other issues-including mother and child health, vaccination and human rights-to achieve this goal and reduce the stigma surrounding survivors.

-We provide protection services, including psychosocial support (PSS) and counseling services, in Baghlan, Balkh, Bamyan, Dikundi, Faryab, Jawzjan, Kabul, Kunduz and Samangan provinces through three PSS mobile teams, 13 psychosocial counseling centers, 14 women-friendly health spaces and two mobile outreach teams.
+We provide protection services, including psychosocial support (PSS) services and counseling services, in Baghlan, Balkh, Bamyan, Dikundi, Faryab, Jawzjan, Kabul, Kunduz and Samangan provinces through 16 psychosocial counseling centers (PSCCs) and six children, family and social centers.

 We ensure that medical and PSS services are available to survivors and that they receive life-skills and vocational training to increase their resilience.
-We also provide PSS services through mobile PSS teams integrated with mobile health and nutrition teams in Balkh, Faryab, Kunar, Laghman, Nangarhar and Sar-e-Pul provinces, and provide protection services-including child protection-through our children and family social centers and community well-being groups in Balkh, Kunar, Laghman and Nangarhar provinces.
-We provide parents and caregivers with parenting-skills training, and support children through recreational activities and child-protection case management.
-In 2023, we provided protection services, including psychosocial support, to 144,998 people.
+We also provide PSS services through mobile teams integrated with mobile health and nutrition teams in Faryab and Sar-e-Pul provinces, and provide protection services-including child protection-through our children's and family social centers and community well-being groups in Balkh, Kunar, Laghman and Nangarhar provinces.
+We provide parents and caregivers with parenting-skills training, and support children through recreational activities and childprotection case management.
+In 2024, we provided protection services, including PSS, to 123,670 people.

 Our health educators work to increase the general knowledge of protection issues and the services available to address them.
 We engage with influential groups-including elders, school principals and religious leaders-to organize community dialogues.
-The teams also work closely with key actors-including local health facility staff, community focal points and MHPSS centers in each province-to protect anonymity and arrange discrete referrals.
+The teams also work closely with key actors including local health facility staff, community focal points and MHPSS centers in each province-to protect anonymity and arrange discrete referrals.
 We identify one male and one female in each community who become focal points and facilitate referrals for our services.